fbpx

 Accommodation Read More

-This holiday is based in the 5 Star Glenapp Castle Hotel, set in 36 acres of beautifully restored grounds.
+This holiday is based in the 5 star Glenapp Castle Hotel, with 36 acres of beautifully restored grounds.
 Here you will be in the very best of hands and can be sure that you will be pampered and relaxed by the end of your trip.
 Accommodation is in double or twin bedrooms.

 Meals Read More